-Since the previous update provided in the Company's MD&A report dated August 29, 2017 in respect of the Company's financial statements for the first quarter ended June 30, 2017, Hudson has continued with the construction of the Project.
+Since the previous update provided in the Company's last MD&A report dated November 29, 2017 in respect of the Company's financial statements for the second quarter ended September 30, 2017, Hudson has continued with the construction of the Project.
 The 2017 construction activities were completed safely and on schedule.